 CSS is another significant programming language that web developers use in designing the look of a web page.
 CSS saves much time because you can use one of its files for multiple web pages.

 Many programming languages are dedicated to server-side programming, where Python happens to be extremely popular.
-Python is a flexible language that you can use in different technology fields like machine learning, data science, and back-end development.
+Python is a flexible language that you can use in different technology fields like artificial intelligence, data science, and back-end development.